Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 A security engineer is writing AWS Verified Access policies using Cedar to control access to an internal HR application.
 They need to ensure that only users in the 'HR-Admins' group with devices that have a risk score below 'medium' can access the application.
 Additionally, all POST requests should be restricted to users with an 'Administrator' role.
 Which TWO statements about Cedar policies in Verified Access are correct?
 (Select TWO.)

-- Cedar policies are written in JSON format and must be validated through AWS CloudFormation before deployment to Verified Access.
+- Cedar policies are written in JSON format and must be validated through AWS CloudFormation change sets before they can be deployed to Verified Access endpoints.

 - Cedar policies access user identity claims and device posture data through the trust provider context, such as context.identity.groups and context.device.risk_score, to make access decisions.